Cornell-RL/tril/README.md

     <p>Transformers Reinforcement and Imitation Learning Library</p>
 </h3>

 `TRIL` is a modular library for Reinforcment Learning (RL) and Imitation Learning (IL) algorithm development with transformers.
 We directly build on top of [`transformers`](https://github.com/huggingface/transformers), [`accelerate`](https://huggingface.co/docs/accelerate/index), and [`peft`](https://huggingface.co/docs/peft/index) libraries by 🤗 Hugging Face.
-That way TRIL is able to support open-sourced pretrained models, distributed computing, as well as paramter efficient training.
+That way TRIL is able to support open-sourced pretrained models, distributed computing, as well as parameter efficient training.
 Note we currently support most decoder and encoder-decoder architectures availble in `transformers`.

 **Algorithms:**